Nicolas Seguin

-Nicolas Seguin (born 6 March 1990) is a French professional footballer who plays as a centre-back for Championnat National 3 club Bourgoin-Jallieu.
+Nicolas Seguin (born 6 March 1990) is a French professional footballer who plays as a centre-back.

 Club career

 Prior to the start of the 2010–11 season, Seguin signed his first professional contract after agreeing to a three-year deal with Lyon.
 He joined Dijon on loan for the season on 30 September 2010.
 He made his professional debut with Dijon on 15 October 2010 in a Ligue 2 match against Metz.
 Seguin played the entire match in a 3–1 defeat.

 In 2012 Seguin left Lyon and joined Tours with team-mates Thomas Fontaine and Xavier Chavalerin.

 Seguin signed for Lyon-Duchère in the summer of 2015.

 International career

 Seguin has represented France internationally, having earned caps at under-17, under-18, and under-19 level.